OffsetMods538/Loot-Table-Modifier/src/content/docs/reference/loot_modifier.md

 The same applies in reverse; a more specific predicate also counts as matching everything above it, meaning that using the [`add_pool`](/reference/actions#add-pool) action with the [`entry_item`](/reference/predicates#item-entry) predicate will add the pools to all tables that contain a matching item entry.

 ## Generation
-Loot modifiers can be generated using the misode generator available [here](https://misode-itd7xiyf1-misodes-projects.vercel.app/) under `Modded Generators`
+Loot modifiers can be generated using the misode generator available [here](https://misode-itd7xiyf1-misodes-projects.vercel.app/) under `Modded Generators`.
+This currently doesn't include the `condition_add` action introduced in beta 1.

 Mod developers can use the `LootModifierProvider` datagen provider.
 Javadoc can be seen in-IDE or [here](https://maven.offsetmonkey538.top/#/releases/top/offsetmonkey538/loottablemodifier/loot-table-modifier).